-The Services' attempt to dismiss our complaint for lack of standing was rejected by the Court in May 2020 and the parties are now preparing to brief cross-motions for summary judgment.
+The Services' attempt to dismiss our complaint for lack of standing was rejected by the Court in May 2020.
+The states filed motions for summary judgment on October 15, 2021 and are awaiting the federal defendant's response and cross-motions for summary judgment on December 10, 2021.